 Click Here for tab for Blank Space by Taylor Swift

-With no shortage of incredibly famous pop songs in her catalog, we’re here again with Taylor Swift’s smash hit single Blank Space.
+With no shortage of incredibly famous popular guitar songs in her catalog, we’re here again with Taylor Swift’s smash hit single Blank Space.
 Taken from her fifth album ‘1989’.
 Taylor has mentioned that the song was supposed to be a satirical look at how the media perceive her, as a slightly unhinged, eccentric, and perhaps a little manipulative.
 Taylor is clearly taking the media attention in her stride and was able to parody that perception with this song exquisitely.

 This is primarily driven by electronic sounds and percussion, but because of its melodic tone and atmosphere, we don’t need to worry too much about perfectly replicating any of that on the guitar.
 If we just strum the chords and sing the vocal melodies, the song still translates very well.
 We’ll be playing the chords G, Em7, Am, C, and D.